997R8V10/aviation-calc-util/README.md

 _**Note:** ecCodes **MUST** be built prior to building the main package_

 ### NuGet Package
+To create a NuGet package, simply follow the instructions depending on your operating system below.

+Then add your local NuGet feed to Visual Studio.

+The project will be available in Visual Studio as a NuGet package under the name `PShivaraman.AviationCalcUtil`

+#### Windows
 Simply run `create-nuget-package.bat` to generate a NuGet package.
 The default feed is set to `%USERPROFILE%\.nuget\feed`.

 Overriding default feed can be accomplished by passing your desired feed in as an argument: \
 `create-nuget-package.bat S:\data\nugetfeed`

-Now add your local NuGet feed to Visual Studio.

-The project will be available in Visual Studio as a NuGet package under the name `PShivaraman.AviationCalcUtil`
+#### Unix (Mono)
+[Mono](https://www.mono-project.com/download/stable/) is required to build nuget packages on Unix systems.

+**MacOS**: Install wget through brew.

+Simply run `create-nuget-package-dotnet.sh` to generate a NuGet package.
+The default feed is set to `$HOME/.nuget/feed`.

+Overriding default feed can be accomplished by passing your desired feed in as an argument: \
+`create-nuget-package-dotnet.sh ~/data/nugetfeed`